 Once you have that important information, you can start to evaluate the level of effort and resources needed to make the XDR transition for your organization.
 Due to the complexity and expertise required for effective integration, many healthcare organizations choose to work with an outside provider for one or all of these services.

-To learn more about MDR, SOC, SIEM, and other cybersecurity services in healthcare, check out our on-demand webinar.
+To learn more about MDR cybersecurity services in healthcare, check out our on-demand webinar.